DunwichType/Margherita/README.md

 Manually hinted TrueType fonts are now included.
 File size is significantly smaller than autohinted fonts and rendering is just as good IMHO.
 Hinting is done using Glyphs.
 Hinted is expected to work down to 14px.
 Don’t expect a display type to work any smaller than that.
 WOFF2 fonts use manual hinting.
 Manual hinting is only for Directwrite.
 For older versions of Windows use the autohinted fonts.

 The variable font is manually hinted because it has to be.
-On Windows there are some problems with this—rendering of diacritical marks is a mess in Directwrite, they up and down in different weights and sizes.
+On Windows there are some problems with this—rendering of diacritical marks is a mess, they up and down in different weights and sizes.
 So consider the variable font experimental.
-You should probably only use it in Illustrator.

-A changelog is now included in File Info > Notes.
+Don’t use it anywhere that Windows users matter.

 Margherita was developed and compiled using Glyphs 2.